Refill RX Pharmacy, Inc. v Global Liberty Ins. Co. of NY (2019 NY Slip Op 51702(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Harriet L. Thompson, J.), entered July 7, 2017.
-The order granted defendant’s motion for summary judgment dismissing the complaint and denied plaintiff’s cross motion for summary judgment.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Odessa Kennedy, J.), entered August 23, 2017.
+The order, insofar as appealed from, denied defendant’s cross motion for summary judgment dismissing the complaint.

-In this action by a provider to recover assigned first-party no-fault benefits, plaintiff appeals from an order of the Civil Court which granted defendant’s motion for summary judgment dismissing the complaint on the ground that plaintiff’s assignor had failed to appear for duly scheduled examinations under oath (EUOs) and denied plaintiff’s cross motion for summary judgment.
+In this action by a provider to recover assigned first-party no-fault benefits, defendant appeals from so much of an order of the Civil Court as denied defendant’s cross motion which had sought summary judgment dismissing the complaint on the ground that plaintiff’s assignor had failed to appear for duly scheduled independent medical examinations (IMEs).

 ENTER: